Lee Buchanan (footballer)

 Lee David Buchanan (born 7 March 2001) is an English professional footballer who plays as a left back for club Birmingham City.
 He began his career with Derby County, coming through the youth ranks to make 70 EFL appearances, spent the 2022–23 season with Bundesliga club Werder Bremen, and joined Birmingham City in 2023.
 He has represented England internationally at under-19, under-20 and under-21 levels.

 Club career

 Derby County

 On 12 August 2019, Buchanan made his professional debut with Derby County in the EFL Cup against Scunthorpe United.
 He scored the only goal of the game in the 78th minute to take Derby through to the second round.
 He made his league debut on 24 August 2019, starting in the 1–1 draw against West Bromwich Albion, playing the entire 90 minutes.

+On 31 July 2020, Buchanan signed a two-year contract until the summer of 2022.
+A further one-year contract extension clause was triggered at the end of the 2021-22 season.

+In July 2022, Buchanan cancelled his contract with Derby County without the club’s consent following the club’s exit from administration.
+This was permitted under UK employment law relating to the Transfer of Undertakings (Protection of Employment) Regulations (TUPE), which apply when employees transfer to a new employer.

 Werder Bremen

 In July 2022 Buchanan joined Werder Bremen, newly promoted to the Bundesliga, on a free transfer from Derby County.
 After a legal loophole allowed Buchanan out of his contract following the sale of Derby County, Derby would not be entitled to any compensation for the transfer, with them asking for a FIFA tribunal in order to receive a fee.
 On 29 July, it was confirmed that Derby would receive "full training compensation", understood to be a six-figure sum.

 Buchanan's first goal came on 20 August 2022 away to Borussia Dortmund, in the 89th minute, with his side 2–0 down, after which Niklas Schmidt and Oliver Burke completed an unlikely 3–2 victory.
 He made 23 appearances in all competitions in the 2022–23 season, and began the following pre-season with the first-team squad, but was released from the training camp on 25 July 2023 for final talks and a medical with another club.
 According to director of football Clemens Fritz, he had "been dissatisfied with the amount of game time and expressed his desire for a change."